-Our continue effort to maximize shareholder value is reaping fruit as we have taken necessary measures to streamline our business.
-Meanwhile the price of raw material has stabilized.

-The Group's strategic venture on property development has already contributed positively to our result.
-As a proactive manner to diversify our revenue streams, the Group is actively scrutinizing viable join venture opportunities to further expand this new segment.
+Our continue effort to maximize shareholder value is reaping fruit as the Group's strategic venture on property development will increasingly contribute positively the result.
+To be proactive in diversifying the revenue streams, we are actively scrutinizing viable join venture opportunities to further expand into this new segment.